apache/cordova-coho/docs/plugins-release-process.md

 ## Publish to Plugins Registry

+Note that plugman works on directories, in contrast to `npm publish` that works on tarballs.
+So be aware that the following command will use your development directories, so make sure they are checked out to the correct tag before running the `plugman publish` command:

     for l in $ACTIVE; do ( cd $l; echo -n "$l: "; plugman publish . ); done

+Actually a better alternative would be to unzip the voted content to a temporary location and publish with that:

+    cd cordova-dist-dev/$JIRA; mkdir tmp_publish; cd tmp_publish; for l in $ACTIVE; do (unzip ../$l-r*.zip; cd $l; echo -n "$l: "; plugman publish .; cd ..) done; cd ..; rm -r tmp_publish

 ## Post blog Post